Swiss prosecutor told by police of suspected Yanukovich money-laundering

 The prosecutor said it was notified of the allegations against Yanukovich and members of his entourage by an arm of the Swiss federal police tasked with liaising with Swiss banks in cases of suspected money-laundering.

-Ukraine’s pro-Moscow Yanukovich was toppled on Feb.
-22 amid street protests in Kiev over his decision to ditch a trade deal with Europe in favour of economic ties with former Soviet overlord Russia.
+Ukraine’s pro-Moscow Yanukovich was toppled on February 22 amid street protests in Kiev over his decision to ditch a trade deal with Europe in favor of economic ties with former Soviet overlord Russia.
 Following his fall he fled to Russia where he has made several media appearances, most recently last week.

 “The notification of suspected money-laundering is in connection with potential corruption practices, in which Viktor Yanukovich and people close to him may appear,” a spokeswoman for the prosecutor said.